ChungWoo-Lee/Getting-Started-with-ZED2-on-Jetson-Xavier-NX/README.md

-# ZED2 Camera Basic Setup on Jetson Nano
+# ZED2 Camera Basic Setup on Jetson Xavier NX

-This repository provides basic code for setting up and visualizing the ZED2 camera on Jetson Nano.
+This repository provides basic code for setting up and visualizing the ZED2 camera on Jetson Xavier NX.
 Follow the steps below to configure your environment and run the code successfully.

 ## Table of Contents
 - [Prerequisites](#prerequisites)